South Africa

 Trunk it – it’s Marula beer!

-Marula season in Southern Africa is normally in February each year.
-When Marulas (Sclerocarya birrea) are getting ripe, they are turning from green to yellow and fall from the female Marula trees.
-On the ground they are ripening up fully…
+Marula season in Southern Africa typically occurs in February of each year.
+When Marulas (Sclerocarya birrea) get ripe, they turn from green to yellow and fall from the female Marula trees.
+On the ground, they ripen fully and will start…

 Natal Mahogany seed milk and its preparation

-Natal Mahogany (Trichilia emetica) trees have got a dense canopy of dark green, glossy leaves and a round outer shape of the tree silhouette.
-They preferably grow at moist places and riparian forests along drainage lines.
+Natal Mahogany (Trichilia emetica) trees have got a dense canopy of dark green, glossy leaves, and a round outer shape of the tree silhouette.
+They preferably grow in moist places and riparian forests along drainage lines.
 Natal Mahogany is easy…

 Buffalo thorn tree – an icon in Southern Africa

-Buffalo thorn tree (Ziziphus mucronata) is called in Afrikaans “Blinkblaar-wag-‘n-bietjie” for its shiny leaves and two thorns, which are holding people back when getting caught by them.
+The Buffalo thorn tree (Ziziphus mucronata) is called in Afrikaans “Blinkblaar-wag-‘n-bietjie” for its shiny leaves and two thorns, which hold people back when getting caught by them.
 The shrub or tree has got distinctive zigzag branchlets with pairs of two…

 Rumen fluid as an emergency drinking liquid